orra-dev/orra/README.md

 * In-memory execution tracking with exactly-once guarantees
 * Smart service health handling with execution pausing and heartbeat monitoring
 * Short-term retries with exponential backoff (up to 5 attempts)
-* Simple JavaScript SDK with TypeScript support
+* Intuitive JavaScript and Python SDKs
 * CLI for Orra-powered projects management
 * Automatic parallel execution optimization
 * Built-in service discovery
+* Prototype your multi-agent app in a single file then split and deploy as containers

 ### Current Limitations

 1. **Storage**: All state is in-memory and will be lost on control plane restart
 2. **Deployment**: Single-instance only, designed for local development
 3. **Recovery**: Limited to individual service recovery
-4. **SDKs**: JavaScript/TypeScript and Python only
+4. **SDKs**: JavaScript and Python only

 ### Coming Soon

 * Persistent storage
+* Continuous adjustment of Agent workflows during runtime
 * Additional language SDKs - Ruby, DotNet and Go very soon!
 * Streaming for superfast task processing
-* Continuous adjustment of Agent workflows during runtime
 * Resource Reallocation based on performance and changing needs
 * Distributed deployment
   ... and many more planned